MMP (Medal Match Plus) Sanctioning

 OTHER IMPORTANT INFORMATION

 USAPA-sanctioned tournaments are insured by a General Liability Policy and Participant Accident Policy.
-The insurance is automatic if the tournament has been sanctioned.
-Only if required by the owner of the venue, the Tournament Director may request a certificate for proof of insurance (Click here).
+The general liability insurance provided with USAPA sanctioning is in effect when the Tournament Director requests a certificate for proof of insurance (Click here).
 The certificate should be requested at least 30 days before the start of the tournament.
 A certificate will only be issued upon request and after receipt of the sanction fee.

 USAPA sanctioned tournaments that wish to offer non-sanctioned events, such as demonstrations, clinics, and co-occurring tournaments, should, if possible, offer these events on days either before or after the dates set for sanctioned tournament play.